 - Brush the hair on his stomach downward and

-- Brus the hair on his sides outward.
+- Brush the hair on his sides outward.

 Be sure to use a professional dryer to maintain the fluffiness of the coat.

 Giving your Pom a brush on a daily basis will cut down on the need for complete baths and help keep your Pom fur free of tangles and knots.
-Not only that, it will cut down on the amount of fur that you have to suck up every day.
+Not only that, it will cut down on the amount of fur that you have to suck up every day with a vaccum.

 How to Bathe a Pomeranian